Tights are a great way to add an extra layer during the cooler months, while also adding a splash of je ne sais quoi to your outfit.

 I love thicker knit stockings for cooler months, paired with suede, velvet, patent or contrast color sandals.
 Opaque black tights look fabulous with metallic and leather styles, just stay away from matching them with a black platform.

-White tights, on the other hand, match great with black or any color sandal, especially any contrasting bright or pastel hues.
+White tights, however, match great with black or any color sandal, especially any contrasting bright or pastel hues.

 For lace or patterned tights, pick a platform sandal that doesn’t show the seam at the toes.
 The color and sheen of the lace tights will dictate which sandals look best.